hetalang/heta-compiler/index.md

 To see a list of the supported format features, go to [features support](./export-formats#features-support) table.

-The tool is under active development so there are a lot of features to implement.
-To help us prioritize them write an [issue](https://github.com/hetalang/heta-compiler/issues).
+The tool is under active development, so there are many features to implement.
+To help us prioritize them, write an [issue](https://github.com/hetalang/heta-compiler/issues).

 ## Getting help